Aliases for KIF2C Gene

 External Ids for KIF2C Gene

 This gene encodes a kinesin-like protein that functions as a microtubule-dependent molecular motor.
 The encoded protein can depolymerize microtubules at the plus end, thereby promoting mitotic chromosome segregation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for KIF2C Gene

 KIF2C (Kinesin Family Member 2C) is a Protein Coding gene.
-Among its related pathways are Immune System and Vesicle-mediated transport.
+Among its related pathways are Innate Immune System and Aurora B signaling.
 GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF2A.

 UniProtKB/Swiss-Prot for KIF2C Gene

 In complex with KIF18B, constitutes the major microtubule plus-end depolymerizing activity in mitotic cells (PubMed:21820309).
 Regulates the turnover of microtubules at the kinetochore and functions in chromosome segregation during mitosis (PubMed:19060894).
 Plays a role in chromosome congression and is required for the lateral to end-on conversion of the chromosome-microtubule attachment (PubMed:23891108).